evoteum/estate-reusable-workflows/README.md

 ### Cloudflare Token Management

 #### Current Approach
-We currently use a long-lived Cloudflare API token with zone-level write permissions.
+We currently use a long-lived Cloudflare API token with account-level zone management permissions.
 This token is stored as a GitHub Actions secret (`CLOUDFLARE_API_TOKEN`).
+The token needs `Account Zone Write` permissions to create and manage zones at the account level.

 #### Best Practice
 The ideal security approach would be:
 1. Generate short-lived (10 minute) tokens for each workflow run
-2. Scope tokens precisely to only the required permissions based on the planned changes
+2. Scope tokens precisely to only the required permissions based on the planned changes:
+   - Account Zone Write for zone creation/deletion
+   - Zone-level permissions for DNS and settings changes
 3. Use permission group UUIDs for exact permission specification
-4. Restrict tokens to specific zones based on the repository's homepage URL
+4. Restrict tokens to specific zones for zone-level operations

 #### Why We're Not Doing This Yet
 We've opted for simplicity over perfect security for several reasons: